jasuarez21/Cart/README.md

 <h3>How tu run this app</h3>
 !
 The project needs to have Android Studio or XCode installed!</br>
+Alert: This project is only for Android (not for Xcode)

 1- Download the project</br>
 2- Open project in your code editor</br>